timcdlucas/polygon_ml/README.md

 title: A comparison of malaria predictions using polygon models vs polygons models as a meta learner.
 ---

+Expansion of previous analysis.
+This one is aiming for a journal somewhere.

 1. Use Colombia, Madagascar, Indonesia and 1 or two more as case studies.
 2. do cross validation on polygon.